Database Reorgs: Why They Matter, and the Difference between On-Line and Off-Line

 Off-line database reorgs are faster, but can take the database off-line (if the database reorg utility is used).
 With this method, data is exported from the database into a dump file (unload).
 The database objects set back up based on the extract, typically re-ordered (sort).
 They are then returned to the same tablespace (load), where indexes are restored implicitly (rebuild).

 Performance-conscious DBAs use IRI FACT (Fast Extract) for the unload, which creates a portable flat file that can be sorted (with IRI CoSort) on the primary index key of the reorganized table.
 With this approach, other transformation and reporting operations can occur, and the database remains on-line.
 Pre-sorted, direct path loads also bypass the sort (overhead) of the database loader.
+All these operations are automated in the IRI Workbench offline reorg wizard.

 Holding a “shadow” copy of the data in the file system for each table should not be unduly onerous because once the flat file is sorted and re-loaded, it can be deleted.
 At the same time, having the reorg data externalized and available to CoSort also allows the possibility for other uses of the data, including archival, reporting, protection, and migration to other database, BI tool, and application targets.